 It is the desire of Horizon to provide a productive learning environment that includes a safe and modest standard of dress and that enhances our educational goals.
 Our dress code policy serves to help us focus on learning and teaching while demonstrating a high standard of excellence to our community.
-The clothing will fit properly, be clean and not worn, and will comply with Option A or Option B in the Appendix.
-The student will wear the clothing in a neat and proper manner.
+The clothing will be neat, modest, and appropriate for a school setting and will comply with the student's respective Dress Code in the Appendix.